buddy/vault-plugin-secrets-engine-buddy/README.md

 <img src="/root-token-config.png" width="450">

 >**Note**
-> You can further fortify your tokens by allowing access from selected IP's and/or workspace domains.
+> You can fortify your tokens by allowing access from selected IP's and/or workspace domains.

 ### Saving to vault